Posted on May 21, 2012

 The features listed below are intended to provide a framework from which policy options may be considered and debated.
 The Law Center has not attempted to include every provision identified in the analysis above, nor have we addressed appropriate exceptions so that the regulation does not produce unintended consequences.
 A jurisdiction considering modifying existing, or developing new legislation in this area should consult with counsel to ensure its legal sufficiency and compatibility with existing codes and statutes, as appropriate.

-- Ban applies to large capacity ammunition magazines for use with all firearms (California, District of Columbia, Maryland, Massachusetts, New Jersey, New York)
+- Ban applies to large capacity ammunition magazines for use with all firearms (California, Colorado, Connecticut, Maryland, Massachusetts, New Jersey, New York, District of Columbia)

-- Prohibited activities include possession, sale, purchase, transfer, loan, pledge, transportation, distribution, importation, and manufacture of large capacity ammunition magazines (New Jersey has the most comprehensive prohibitions, banning manufacture, transfer, transportation and possession)
+- Prohibited activities include possession, sale, purchase, transfer, loan, pledge, transportation, distribution, importation, and manufacture of large capacity ammunition magazines (Hawaii, New Jersey, and New York are the most comprehensive, banning manufacture, transfer and possession)

 - Id. [↩]